coryroloff/docker-mediawiki/README.md

 ### robots.txt

 To control the behavior of search engines, place a robots.txt in the `/var/www/html` volume.
 Note: It is recommended you block URLs in /w if using short URLs.
+For more information, visit [http://www.mediawiki.org/wiki/Manual:Robots.txt](http://www.mediawiki.org/wiki/Manual:Robots.txt).

 ```
 User-agent: *